Cannon Hill

 The level of cultural diversity witnessed in Cannon Hill was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Cannon Hill's population showed higher linguistic diversity than most nearby areas, with 15.7% speaking a language other than English at home.
-Born overseas, 26.9% of Cannon Hill residents were not Australian-born.
+Cannon Hill's population showed higher cultural diversity compared to most local areas, with 15.7% speaking a language other than English at home and 26.9% born overseas.
 Christianity was the predominant religion in Cannon Hill, accounting for 48.3%.
+Notably, Judaism had a slightly higher representation in Cannon Hill at 0.2%, compared to 0.1% in Greater Brisbane.

 Frequently Asked Questions - Diversity